the-Catapult/the-catapult.github.io/_posts/2008-06-28-Eashwar-Allah-Tero-Naam.md

 author: Waheeda Khan
 ---

-Here’s the updated Markdown version without the bullet points:

----

 # Eashwar Allah Tero Naam

 A few years ago, I read *The 3 Mistakes of My Life* by Chetan Bhagat.
 Though I read it long ago, its story remains etched in my memory.
 The current scenario in our country often reminds me of the events depicted in that book.